 The findings of recent studies indicate that Indian classical ragas exert measurable effects on both brain activity and psychological well-being.
 Electrophysiological investigations, particularly those employing EEG and microstate analysis, consistently demonstrate that listening to ragas alters neural oscillations in alpha and theta bands, enhances attention, and modulates brain microstates linked with emotion and cognition.
 These neurophysiological correlates align with traditional claims that ragas can evoke specific moods and states of consciousness.
 Psychological and clinical studies further support the therapeutic potential of ragas.
 Reductions in stress, anxiety, and caregiver burden have been observed with interventions using ragas such as Bilahari, Bhairavi, and Ahir Bhairav.
 In addition, exposure to raga-based music has shown promise in improving sleep, mood stability, and even cognitive performance in experimental and clinical settings.
 Such findings highlight the low-cost, culturally familiar, and non-invasive nature of raga therapy, making it a particularly attractive adjunct in mental health and community health care.
-Observation of a reduction in globally distributed low-frequency activity and an increase in posterior dominant alpha-beta1 activity may be characteristic of passive listening to relaxing Indian modes, which may persist even after 10 min of the listening period[9].
+“Observation of a reduction in globally distributed low-frequency activity and an increase in posterior dominant alpha-beta1 activity may be characteristic of passive listening to relaxing Indian modes, which may persist even after 10 min of the listening period” [9].
 Despite these encouraging results, several limitations are evident in the existing body of research.
 Many studies rely on small sample sizes, lack appropriate control conditions, or use heterogeneous protocols with respect to raga selection, duration of exposure, and mode of presentation (live vs. recorded, instrumental vs. vocal).
 In addition, cultural familiarity and prior musical training can strongly influence the listener’s neuropsychological response, yet these variables are rarely controlled or systematically assessed.
 Furthermore, while EEG and HRV provide objective markers, many clinical studies still depend heavily on self-report questionnaires, which may introduce bias.
 For regions like Visakhapatnam, where classical music traditions are deeply rooted, further research is both feasible and necessary.
 Standardized, well-powered randomized controlled trials are needed to validate raga-based interventions across diverse populations.
 Integrating objective neurophysiological markers (EEG, HRV, fNIRS) with psychological assessments can provide a more comprehensive understanding of the mechanisms underlying raga-induced changes.
 In addition, comparative studies of specific ragas, as well as cross-cultural investigations, would clarify whether therapeutic effects are universally reproducible or mediated by cultural familiarity.
 Overall, the convergence of traditional knowledge and modern neuroscience opens a promising avenue for integrating raga-based music therapy into holistic health frameworks.
 By addressing methodological gaps and adopting rigorous experimental designs, future research in Visakhapatnam and beyond can establish stronger scientific foundations for the therapeutic use of Indian classical ragas.
-Raga Todi showed minimal deviation from resting-state EEG, correlating with low arousal and negative valence[10].
-Although being biased towards vocal musical styles, instrumental music forms one broad section of ICM.
-In this study, we have tried to compare the neural responses of music practitioners and non-musicians towards different emotions using audio clips from two popular plucked string instruments used in ICM, Sitar and Sarod [12].
-Music can affect the human brain and qEEG with its sub-second resolution can be used to study brain activity
+“Raga Todi showed minimal deviation from resting-state EEG, correlating with low arousal and negative valence” [10].
+“Although being biased towards vocal musical styles, instrumental music forms one broad section of ICM.
+In this study, we have tried to compare the neural responses of music practitioners and non-musicians towards different emotions using audio clips from two popular plucked string instruments used in ICM, Sitar and Sarod” [12].
+The human brain is impacted by music, and brain activity can be studied using qEEG's sub-second resolution.

 Conclusion